Fruchedes/my-kubernetes-notes/K8s-resources/readme.md

 #### KUBERNETES
  is an open-source container orchestration platform designed for automating the deployment, scaling, and management of containerized applications.

->>**Alternatives to KUBERNETES**: Apache Mesos, Openshift, Nomad, Juju, Tanzu, IBM, AKS, EKS, GCP, Suse rancher,
+- **Alternatives to KUBERNETES**: Apache Mesos, Openshift, Nomad, Juju, Tanzu, IBM, AKS, EKS, GCP, Suse rancher,
->>**Cluster orchestration**: gcloud, ekctl, kubectl, aksctl
+- **Cluster orchestration**: gcloud, ekctl, kubectl, aksctl
->>**Container platform**: Podmad, docker
+- **Container platform**: Podmad, docker

->>**Pod**: smallest deployable unit in kubernetes, represents a collection of one or more containers running in your cluster
+- **Pod**: smallest deployable unit in kubernetes, represents a collection of one or more containers running in your cluster
->>**Node**: smallest fundamental unit of computing hadware, represent single machines in cluster and status of a node staust contains adderss, condition, capacity and info **Containers**: Light weight isolated environments that comprises an application and it dependencies
+- **Node**: smallest fundamental unit of computing hadware, represent single machines in cluster and status of a node staust contains adderss, condition, capacity and info
+- **Containers**: Light weight isolated environments that comprises an application and it dependencies
->>**Container runtime**: software responsible for managing and running containers on a host system
+- **Container runtime**: software responsible for managing and running containers on a host system
->>**Container orchestration**: process of managing containers in a distributed environment
+- **Container orchestration**: process of managing containers in a distributed environment
->>**Cluster**: group of nodes that work together to run containerized apps and manages the underlying infrastructure
+- **Cluster**: group of nodes that work together to run containerized apps and manages the underlying infrastructure
->>**Heapster**: performance monitoring and metrics collection system for data collected by kublet.
+- **Heapster**: performance monitoring and metrics collection system for data collected by kublet.
->>**Master nodes**: manages, plans, schedules, monitors all activities within the cluster, communicates with worker nodes to ensure all applications in the cluster are running smoothly.
+- **Master nodes**: manages, plans, schedules, monitors all activities within the cluster, communicates with worker nodes to ensure all applications in the cluster are running smoothly.
-**comprised of**
+- **comprised of**
- >>**Etcd**: Keyvalue database that stores cluster information mostly in Json, Yaml format.
+- **Etcd**: Keyvalue database that stores cluster information mostly in Json, Yaml format.
- >>**Scheduler**: Assigns pods to new Nodes based on resource availability.
+- **Scheduler**: Assigns pods to new Nodes based on resource availability.
- >>**Controller manager**: Ensures the desired state of the cluster by making sure a specific number of pods are running.
+- **Controller manager**: Ensures the desired state of the cluster by making sure a specific number of pods are running.
 Runs various controllers like the :
-    >**Node controller**: monitors and manages the health of nodes,
+     - **Node controller**: monitors and manages the health of nodes,
-    >**Replication controller**: ensures specific number of pods are running at all times
+     - **Replication controller**: ensures specific number of pods are running at all times
-    >**Namespace controller**: creates and manages namespaces in cluster
+     - **Namespace controller**: creates and manages namespaces in cluster
-    >**Job controller**: Manages batch or on-time jobs that run to completion
+     - **Job controller**: Manages batch or on-time jobs that run to completion
-    >**Deployment controller**: manges deployment and scaling of applications
+     - **Deployment controller**: manges deployment and scaling of applications
-    >**Endpoint controller**: manages endpints withservices
+     - **Endpoint controller**: manages endpints withservices
->> **Api-server**: gateway/entry-point in to the Kubernetes cluster, processes, handles API request from users, applications  and  other components to interact with the cluster. authenticates, authorizes and validates request handling CRUD create read update and delete operations.
+- **Api-server**: gateway/entry-point in to the Kubernetes cluster, processes, handles API request from users, applications  and  other components to interact with the cluster. authenticates, authorizes and validates request handling CRUD create read update and delete operations.

->>Worker nodes: runs the containers and executes the workloads- comprised of
+- **Worker nodes**: runs the containers and executes the workloads- comprised of
->**Kubelet**; Agent, monitors and manages the pods state, replaces failed pods
+- *Kubelet**; Agent, monitors and manages the pods state, replaces failed pods
->**Containerd engine**: runtime environment for our container, responsible 4 creating and managing containers
+- **Containerd engine**: runtime environment for our container, responsible 4 creating and managing containers
->**Kubeproxy**: Manages communication between Pods and the external world.
+- **Kubeproxy**: Manages communication between Pods and the external world.
 Maintains network rules for load balancing and routing.

 #### KUBERNETES STABDARD INTERFACE
->>**Container interface:** used to execute and run container processes within the kube system. examples containerd, cri-o
+- **Container interface:** used to execute and run container processes within the kube system. examples containerd, cri-o
->>**Container network interface:** defines how container network is setup and defined in the kubernetes ecosystem such calico, Flannel, cilium, AWSVPC plugin, Azure CNI, GPC CNU
+- **Container network interface:** defines how container network is setup and defined in the kubernetes ecosystem such calico, Flannel, cilium, AWSVPC plugin, Azure CNI, GPC CNU
->>**Container storage interfaces:** standard interface to provide durable persistent storage to containers.
+- **Container storage interfaces:** standard interface to provide durable persistent storage to containers.
 Examples EBS CSI-driver, Secrets store CSI-driver, Azure Disk SCI-driver

->>**Kubeconfig**: stored in ~/.kube/config contains information about cluster, user credentials, certfificates and context
+- **Kubeconfig**: stored in ~/.kube/config contains information about cluster, user credentials, certfificates and context
->>**Service files**: contains information about networking such as clusterIP, NodePort, Loadbalancer, Selectors
+- **Service files**: contains information about networking such as clusterIP, NodePort, Loadbalancer, Selectors
->>**Deployment files**: defines the desired state of deployment, pod replicas, container images and resource limits
+- **Deployment files**: defines the desired state of deployment, pod replicas, container images and resource limits
->>**Config maps**- stores application config files in plain format kubectl create configmap myconfigmao --from literal=env=dev
+- **Config maps**- stores application config files in plain format kubectl create configmap myconfigmao --from literal=env=dev
->**Use cases: create env variables**
+- **Use cases: create env variables**
->>**Secrets**: stores sensitive data like Password, API keys, in an encrypted format echno -n 'name you want to encode' | base64 echo -n 'admin' ./username.txt echno -n 'snap' ./ password.txt kubectl create secret generic mysecret --from=file=./username.txt --from=./password.txt
+- **Secrets**: stores sensitive data like Password, API keys, in an encrypted format echno -n 'name you want to encode' | base64 echo -n 'admin' ./username.txt echno -n 'snap' ./ password.txt kubectl create secret generic mysecret --from=file=./username.txt --from=./password.txt

->>**Deployment**: manages lifecycle of apllications including deployment, scaling, rollingout(gradually updaing the application), rollback reverting back to a preious version)
+- **Deployment**: manages lifecycle of apllications including deployment, scaling, rollingout(gradually updaing the application), rollback reverting back to a preious version)
 >>**Replica set**: ensures a specific number of pods are running  and it's used for scaling
 >>**Daemon set**: objects that are ran on every node in a cluster  and are used for logging, monitoring .
 >>**Stateful set**: objects that manages stateful applications requiring persistent storage, network identities such as database, message queries